Martin’s Authentic line of guitars now offers brand new instruments that are closer in many respects to pre-war Martins than ever before.

 Additions will be added as Martin releases new Authentics

-All prices are list retail.
+All prices are list retail at time of model debut.
 Call your Martin dealer for the real price.

 000-30 Authentic 1919 – $8,599